Ramipril Sandoz (Ramipril)

 Overdose Information

-If you think you’ve taken too much Ramipril Sandoz, seek urgent medical attention immediately.
-Call the Poisons Information Centre at 13 11 26, contact your doctor, or go to the nearest hospital emergency department, even if you feel fine.
+If you think you have taken too much Ramipril Sandoz, seek urgent medical attention immediately.
+Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine.

 Frequently Asked Questions

 Yes, you can take Ramipril Sandoz with or without food.
-It should be swallowed whole with plenty of fluid.
+Swallow the capsule whole with plenty of fluid.

 Tell your doctor if you drink alcohol.
 Drinking alcohol while taking Ramipril Sandoz may cause increased dizziness, drowsiness, or light-headedness.

 Stand or get up slowly, especially from bed or chairs.
-This helps your body adjust to changes in position and blood pressure, reducing light-headedness, dizziness, or fainting.
+This helps your body adjust to changes in position and blood pressure, reducing feelings of light-headedness, dizziness, or faintness.

 Important Disclaimer